Ali Smith: Hello Eric ! How are you? Thank you for asking me these good questions, and it's a big pleasure to try to answer them for you.

 EKA: The novel so accurately and beautifully articulates the conflicted post-Brexit mood of the country.
 Was it difficult to write about something so topical within a series of books you've been planning for many years?

-AS: No – I found, as Brexit started to happen round us all this past summer, that what I'd been writing was already about divisions and borders and identities and, yes, slightly more historic parliamentary lies.
+AS: No – I found, as Brexit started to happen round us all, that what I'd been writing was already about divisions and borders and identities and, yes, slightly more historic parliamentary lies.
 So it more or less fell neatly into place.
 But as it did, as it unfolded, I was right up against my promised deadline for Hamish Hamilton, so I asked my publisher, Simon, if I could have an extra month, because I knew the book had to (and I had to, too) square up to what was happening if the notions of contemporaneousness in it were to mean anything at all.
 (It's a real testament to a truly brilliant publisher that the finished book is such a beautiful object in itself).

-EKA: When Elisabeth is a girl she develops a special friendship with her much older neighbour Daniel Gluck.
+EKA: When Elisabeth is a girl she develops a special friendship with her much older neighbour, Daniel Gluck.
 Her mother protectively becomes suspicious about their bond, but she persists in seeing him anyway.
 What is it that draws her so much to Mr Gluck?

 AS: Hmm.
 Well.
 When she walks past his door, music is always playing.
 His house is full of art.
 Love and the imagination are connected.
 And he's different from anyone else she's met.
 And she already sees him for what he is, past appearance, and that's how he sees her.
 And a hundred other tiny details.
-But above all, she, like he, knows somewhere at core as soon as they meet that they're about to be the lifelong friends that they'll become – I have a theory that we do know our lifelong friends, we intuit it as soon as we meet them.
+But above all, she, like he, knows somewhere at her core as soon as they meet that they're about to be the lifelong friends that they'll become – I have a theory that we do know our lifelong friends, we intuit it as soon as we meet them.
 It's something about recognition.
 And love takes all sorts of forms that the cliched archetypes of love don't habitually leave much room for.